 4 tips to make a mark with your certificate

 Congratulations – you’re certified!
-Now what?
+There is more to that than just reflecting your compliance with a quality standard.
 Here are four top tips for making the most of your certification through marketing.

 Certification shows that your business – with its products, services, processes or systems – meets a certain standard’s requirements.
 This is not only good for the quality of your operations, but it also strengthens relationships with your customers, investors and other stakeholders.
 Companies that hold third-party certification have an edge with their clients.
 If you’re one of these companies, are you making the most of that edge?

-“Certificates are not only things you can frame and hang up, but also recognizable icons that you can place on your website, your product and, for example, even on your transport,” said George Mentjox, Corporate Communication Manager at Kiwa.
-“We are convinced that it helps to give your business an extra boost.”
+“Certificates are not only things you can frame and hang up; they also come with recognizable icons you can place on your website, your product and, for example, even on your transport,” said George Mentjox, Corporate Communication Manager at Kiwa.
+“These icons have proven their value for many companies and organisations, so we are convinced they help to give your business an extra boost.”

 1. Get your facts straight